Table of Contents

 It is an easy and simple method of irrigation nowadays.
 Water is provided to the fields by spraying water droplets, similar to rain, through pipes.
 Any loss of water is avoided in the sprinkler system.
-Problem of waterlogging is not present in this system.
+The problem of waterlogging is not present in this system.
 The balance of groundwater is also maintained.

 Sprinkler irrigation is done in areas with less water and uneven ground level.
 The main pipeline is laid in the field.
 They are joined to perpendicular pipelines with rotating nozzles.
-Water from the tube-wells is allowed to pass through these pipelines under pressure which escapes from the rotating nozzles and gets sprinkled on the crops.
+Water from the tube wells is allowed to pass through these pipelines under pressure, which escapes from the rotating nozzles and gets sprinkled on the crops.

 Advantages of Sprinkler Irrigation